 It goes without saying, mental health is a hot topic currently, due to the pandemic, quarantine, and all that it encompasses.
 This May, Mental Health Awareness is possibly more significant than any May, ever, due to the large amounts of people suffering from anxiety, depression, and many symptoms of any underlying issues are exacerbated during this time.
 The month itself, is an opportunity to learn about mental health, the stigma surrounding mental illness, providing support to those who suffer from mental illness, and advocate for policies that expand access to treatment.

-We have shared our thoughts in regards to mental health through our blogs, more specifically surrounding grief and its effects on us.
+We have shared our thoughts in regard to mental health through our blogs, more specifically surrounding grief and its effects on us.
 Our need to proactively stay on top of mental health is of the most importance, but especially during this time of so much uncertainty.
 We’ve talked about ways we stay healthy physically, that also tends to help mentally, like sanity walks, staying in touch with friends (old and new), and finding things to be grateful for each day while we toast the sunset, but let’s face it, staying ahead of the curve of the low points and negative thoughts is like a job in itself.

 The pandemic has worsened the mental health crisis for everyone.
 Not only has the coronavirus created new psychological trauma due to economic uncertainty, death of loved ones, and social isolation, it has also triggered and intensified symptoms in which you may or may not have even recognized in the past.
 There are a ton of social media posts, and memes attempting to make light of the transition of emotional stages in a day of being in quarantine.
 I (Shannon), for one, have felt comfort in reading how others have found themselves spinning from being perfectly content, to feeling uneasy and unsettled the next.
 Misery loves company, am I right?
 Seriously though, it’s nice to know that I am not alone in these states of uneasiness.
 There have been days where I cry at the drop of a hat, and then can find myself making the most of the quarantine time I have, by meeting goals, setting new ones, and trying to make new, positive, memories through it all.